Payment GatewayThe Mechanism That Helps Protect Merchants from Expired Cards & Closed Accounts

 What is a payment gateway?
 Think of it as a credit card reader for online purchases.
 In five seconds or less, it encrypts payment card data, transmits it through the payment network, and lets the merchant know the card is cleared to make a purchase.
 There’s a little more to it than that, though.
 In this post, we talk about what gateways are, why they’re important, and a few pros and cons of using one.

-How Payment Gateways Work & Why Merchants Need Them
+What Do Payment Gateways Do?
+Why Do Merchants Need Them?

-That’s a lot of money moving around… but how exactly does it happen?
+But how exactly do funds move?
 How does a dollar get from a cardholder’s account to the merchant?
+And, what happens between authorization and payment capture?

 What is a Payment Gateway?